 Ne ewor am konan kojerbali melele kein, aikuj wor am melim jen projeej director eo (lale “contact” ilon)

-This project, in its pilot phase, was funded by the Historic Preservation Office of the Republic of the Marshall Islands through the National Park Service, Department of the Interior, U.S.A., and directed by Dr. Ron Tanner, of Loyola College-Maryland.
+This project, in its pilot phase, was funded by the Historic Preservation Office of the Republic of the Marshall Islands through the National Park Service, Department of the Interior, U.S.A., and directed by Dr. Ron Tanner, of Loyola University-Maryland.

 Please note: The contents and opinions of this website do not necessarily reflect the views or policies of the U.S. Department of the Interior, nor does the mention of trade names or commercial products constitute endorsement or recommendation by the U.S.